dayt0n/dayt0n.github.io/_posts/2015-02-10-dclr-override.md

 ## Explanation of DClr
 `DClr` is a variable inside of iBoot that determines what color the Apple logo should be on boot.
 It only exists on the iPhone 5 and up.
 It is composed of 32 hex characters, consisting of 16 bytes. `DClr` determines the color of the logo until SpringBoard begins to launch.
 Once SpringBoard launches, it uses a different method to determine device color.
 On the black (or space grey) iPhone, the default "black" logo is: ![blacklogo](https://raw.githubusercontent.com/dayt0n/dayt0n.github.io/master/images/blacklogo.png) On the white, silver, or gold iPhone, the default "white" logo is: ![whitelogo.png](https://raw.githubusercontent.com/dayt0n/dayt0n.github.io/master/images/whitelogo.png)

+Here is a video of it in action:

+<iframe width="420" height="315" src="https://www.youtube.com/embed/Q59eyFqzjjM" frameborder="0" allowfullscreen></iframe>

 ### Algorithm
 A device determines the boot color using the algorithm: `DClr_override` is read from an `nvram` variable.
 If it is not present, than it attempts to read `DClr` from `Syscfg`.
 If `DClr` is not in `Syscfg`, it is read from `ClrC`.